ruffinevans/sivtempfit/README.md

 Simply download the package and run `python setup.py install` within the package directory.

 To test that the package is performing as intended, you can run the `nosetests` command (or `python setup.py test`).
-These tests will test some basic functionality of the package, including performing some simple inference on some test data.
-This inference should only take a small amount of time, probably less than thirty seconds on your machine.
+These tests will test some basic functionality of the package, including performing some simple MC-based inference on some test data.
+This inference should only take a small amount of time, probably less than a minute on your machine.
 However, **please be patient** while these tests run.

 ## Documentation